antronerds/r2-tutorials/original/R2Tutorials.md

     of the p-value plotted against the mRNA expression level values.
 In some cases it could be useful to change the p-value cut-off level and for this reason this graphical p-value plot (which is clickable) could be of help.
-Alternatively, you could use the ‘cutoff’ field to regenerate a Kaplan curve with that separation.
+Alternatively, you could use the ï¿½cutoffï¿½ field to regenerate a Kaplan curve with that separation.